MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-mail-merge.md

 ms.locfileid: "8519525"
 ---
 # <a name="use-word-templates-for-bulk-communication"></a>Use Word Templates for Bulk Communication
-Microsoft Word templates can make it easier to mass communicate in print or email with entities such as contacts, customers, and suppliers.
-For example, you can create brochures to alert customers about a sales campaign, letters to inform suppliers about a new purchasing policy, or invitations to attract contacts to an upcoming event.
+Microsoft Word templates can make it easier to mass communicate in print or email with entities such as contacts, customers, and vendors.
+For example, you can create brochures to alert customers about a sales campaign, letters to inform vendors about a new purchasing policy, or invitations to attract contacts to an upcoming event.

 > [!NOTE]
 > You can use Word templates only on devices with Microsoft Word 2019 and the Windows operating system installed.